evako42/evako42/README.md

 - 🗞️ Contributing author to a machine learning patent

 - :seedling: When I'm not tied up, I like to write science articles for the general public.
-Check out <a href="[https://www.inspirethemind.org](https://www.inspirethemind.org)">Inspire the mind</a>)
+Check out <a href="https://www.inspirethemind.org">Inspire the mind</a> for more!

 - :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-eva-blue?style=flat&logo=Linkedin&logoColor=white)]([your-linkedin-url](https://www.linkedin.com/in/eva-koderman-neuroscientist/))